lulzzz/identityservice/README.md

 # Why use RCL Images

 RCL docker images are easy to install in Microsoft Azure Container Services (AKS).
-We provide helm charts for all our images, which makes it easy to intall and update the docker packages.
+We provide helm charts for all our images, which makes it easy to intall and update the docker packages in a Kubenetes cluster.

 ## Features